 Spousal Refusal – Medicaid rules allow a person that goes into a nursing home to qualify for Medicaid by transferring their assets to the spouse who is not in a nursing home.
 Our law firm can assist you in filling out the form and doing everything possible to prevent Medicaid from suing the non-nursing home spouse.

 Medicaid Annuity – A Medicaid annuity can be the final piece of the puzzle in a Medicaid eligibility plan.
 We make sure that it is drafted within the parameters set forth by Medicaid rules and is actuarily sound, making it difficult for Medicaid to challenge.

-We believe in “the whole picture” approach – plans devised by our law firm qualify our clients for Medicaid as well as help them achieve their estate panning goals, allowing them to pass down their assets to the people they choose and and to save money on estate taxes.
+We believe in “the whole picture” approach – plans devised by our law firm qualify our clients for Medicaid as well as help them achieve their estate planning goals, allowing them to pass down their assets to the people they choose and to save money on estate taxes.

 This firm also represents New York Medicaid applicants in Fair Hearings and Article 78 proceedings to challenge the Department of Social Services in their decision to deny Medicaid.

 If you need a qualified New York Medicaid attorney, call the Law Offices of Albert Goodwin at (212) 233-1233.